attack68/rateslib/docs/source/u_calendars.rst

 ************

-The ``rateslib.calendars`` module generates holiday calendars so that business days are well defined.
+The ``rateslib.calendars`` module generates holiday calendars so that business days are well defined, with additional objects for date manipulation.

 Summary
 *******